chrishunt/stories/src/markdown/2019-01-30-3-times-to-maupin.md

 This is where we adopted him 8 years ago and named him Baxter.
 We've had him since and have moved from Seattle to SF to Portland and now back to to SF.

+We always tell this story about Baxter because it makes him sounds like a badass.
+He's a survivor.
+In reality, however, we call him "Couch Dog" and secretly think that he wouldn't do that well if tossed into a tornado today.
+We were wrong!

 </div>

 ![](../images/2019-01-30-sf-maupin-or/00-1.jpg)